ibm-cloud-docs/power-iaas/backup-strategies.md

     3. Connect the VPC to a [Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui#tg-ui-creating-transit-gateway).
     4. [Create a cloud connection](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections) to connect the non-PER {{site.data.keyword.powerSys_notm}} workspace to the same transit gateway.

     The {{site.data.keyword.powerSys_notm}} would then use the VPE's IP address to connect to COS.
+A Custom Resolver (CR) is needed by the {{site.data.keyword.powerSys_notm}} to reach the COS.
 If the VPE has multiple IP addresses, you can set up custom DNS and a custom hostname to connect to COS.
 3. Deploy a Nginx reverse proxy server in either the classic or VPC infrastructure.

     Nginx is a mature, compact, and fast open source web server that excels at specialized tasks, including the reverse proxy server role.
 For information on setting up a Nginx reverse proxy server, see [Installing your Nginx reverse proxy](/docs/direct-link?topic=direct-link-using-ibm-cloud-direct-link-to-connect-to-ibm-cloud-object-storage#direct-link-installing-your-nginx-reverse-proxy).